 Though Freight Exchange Network celebrated its first anniversary in March 2017, the company is built on ideas and relationships that go back much further.
 Let’s look at a brief timeline that charts its success and growth.

 Setting Out to Create an Industry-Changing Tool

-2016.
-Freight Exchange Network was formed and FreightTracer, the most powerful full-truck load GPS management tool for the manufacturing industry, is introduced.
-Manufacturers now have the ability to track freight in real time, regardless of whether they use company drivers, asset-based trucking companies or third-party logistics (3PL) companies.
-It’s freight tracking made simple.
+The Freight Exchange Network was formed in 2016; FreightTracer, the most powerful full-truckload GPS management tool for the manufacturing industry, was introduced.
+Manufacturers now had the ability to track freight in real-time, regardless of whether they used company drivers, asset-based trucking companies or third-party logistics (3PL) companies.
+This was “freight tracking, made simple.”

 Creating a Product with Instant Credibility

-Since FreightTracer is a new-to-market GPS-based tool, it’s all about the maps.
+Since FreightTracer was a new-to-market GPS-based tool, it was all about the maps.
 Freight Exchange opted for Google Maps Platform.
 “It’s the de facto standard in the industry,” according to Eichinger.

 As he noted, the company looked at other options, “...and there wasn’t anything worthwhile.
 With the investment Google makes in the product and APIs, it was an easy decision.”

 The company runs a lean operation, using a network of partners, including developers, designers, architects, sales and support representatives.
 This team built all aspects of the FreightTracer product including its web application and portal.